davidfowl/AspNetCoreDiagnosticScenarios/AspNetCoreGuidance.md

 :bulb:**NOTE: If the request is large it could lead to out of memory problems which can result in a Denial Of Service.
 See [this](#avoid-reading-large-request-bodies-or-response-bodies-into-memory) for more information.**

-## Prefer using HttpRequest.ReadAsFormAsync() over HttpRequest.Form
+## Prefer using HttpRequest.ReadFormAsync() over HttpRequest.Form

-You should always prefer `HttpRequest.ReadAsFormAsync()` over `HttpRequest.Form`.
-The only time it is safe to use `HttpRequest.Form` is the form has already been read by a call to `HttpRequest.ReadAsFormAsync()` and the cached form value is being read using `HttpRequest.Form`.
+You should always prefer `HttpRequest.ReadFormAsync()` over `HttpRequest.Form`.
+The only time it is safe to use `HttpRequest.Form` is the form has already been read by a call to `HttpRequest.ReadFormAsync()` and the cached form value is being read using `HttpRequest.Form`.

 ❌ **BAD** This example uses HttpRequest.Form uses [sync over async](AsyncGuidance.md#avoid-using-taskresult-and-taskwait) under the covers and can lead to thread pool starvation (in some cases).